oucs-teaching/cosc349-labs/lab04.md

 ![](https://i.imgur.com/bevjgf9.png)

 The "A standalone SSH client" option does not actually allow you to connect directly from the web browser (you need to use a standalone SSH client), but it does provide some useful instructions.
-You can clock "Close" when you have read through the information presented, as specific instructions will be presented below.
+You can click "Close" when you have read through the information presented, as specific instructions will be presented below.

 :::info
 You may see slightly different information from what's shown in the following screen capture: in my case the DNS records for my EC2 VM were not yet ready, so Amazon has provided information about connecting to my VM using an IP address.
 However when DNS records have been prepared for your VM, you may instead see a DNS name instead of an IP address.
 Both should work.

 You can read up on the Domain Name System (DNS) but essentially DNS provides a mapping from names to IP addresses.
-So `cs.otago.ac.nz` is a DNS name, and on pretty much any Linux / macOS / Windows terminal or command prompt, if you run the command `nslookup cs.otago.ac.nz` then you will be told the IP address for that DNS name, `139.80.91.50`.
-Web browsers will happily reach the CS site with either form, but `cs.otago.ac.nz` is easier for humans to work with, since the name encodes semantics.
+So `www.google.co.nz` is a DNS name, and on pretty much any Linux / macOS / Windows terminal or command prompt, if you run the command `nslookup www.google.co.nz` then you will be told the IP address for that DNS name, `172.217.167.67`.
+Web browsers will happily reach the CS site with either form, but `www.google.co.nz` is easier for humans to work with, since the name encodes semantics.
 (Actually, this is not entirely true---it may be that multiple DNS names point to the same IP address, which allows one webserver to serve up pages for multiple different websites, and thus if you visit the site by its IP address alone, the webserver will need to pick a default site for you to visit, of the possible choices.)
 :::

 ![](https://i.imgur.com/TvKGWPB.png)